jaspector

 The county states its compliance coordinator handles interpretation and enforcement of the zoning resolution, subdivision regulations, mobile home regulations, and floodplain regulations, and issues compliance permits.
 For residential construction in unincorporated Meigs County, the SFMO requires a state residential building permit.

+Not all construction work requires a permit in Ten Mile, TN.
 The following work is generally exempt: Thin public data on county exemptions.
 The county page identifies zoning, subdivision, mobile home, and floodplain compliance functions, but does not publish a detailed exemption list.; State residential permit rules do not replace zoning approval, floodplain compliance, septic/sewer approval, or electrical permits..
+When in doubt, confirm with the local building department before starting work.